 Because of the enhanced air circulation around the foliage, fungal infections are less likely to impact upward-bound plants.

-Pay attention to how you place your plants in each bed to produce the best results.
+Pay attention to placing your plants in each bed for the best results.
 Planting in square patterns or rows is not advisable.
-Instead, place the plants in triangles to stagger them.
-You can fit 10 to 14 percent more plants in each bed this way.
+Instead, put the plants in triangles to stagger them.
+You can fit 10 to 14 percent more plants in each bed.

 Conclusion

 These are a few tips to maintain and keep your vegetable gardens healthy.
-Keep on mulching the garden with straw or hay, which will help retain moisture in the soil and protect against weed growth.
+Mulch the garden with straw or hay, which will help retain moisture in the soil and protect against weed growth.

 Another important thing you can do for your vegetable farm is to water it regularly.
 Also, add compost around plants that need more nutrients so they grow firm and produce plenty of veggies!.
 All the best as you embark on this journey.

-If you already have veggies in your farm but are worried about frost or bugs, don’t be.
+If you already have veggies on your farm but are worried about frost or bugs, don't be.
 Eyouagro has you covered.
 Frost protection netting and bug netting are available.
-They aid in the absorption of sunshine and air by your crops and protect them from climatic variables such as frost and pest assaults.
-After you’ve purchased it, our crew is always there to assist you in installation.
+They aid in your crops' absorption of sunshine and air and protect them from climatic variables such as frost and pest assaults.
+After you've purchased it, our crew will always be there to assist you with the installation.

 Contact us to find out suitable netting protection for your farm, or order online at Eyouagro.